-$2.5 million was committed to support research on virtual care in collaboration with the Canadian Institutes of Health Research’s (CIHR) Project Grant Priority Announcement program.
+$2.5 million was committed to support research on virtual care in collaboration with the Canadian Institutes of Health Research (CIHR).

-Recognizing the importance of virtual care in helping connect patients to health services during the COVID-19 pandemic, the Foundation committed $200,000 in 2020 to support research initiatives selected though CIHR’s fall competition.
+Recognizing the importance of virtual care in helping connect patients to health services during the COVID-19 pandemic, the Foundation provided funding to support:

 - how virtual care usage has evolved since the beginning of the pandemic;